 Is it hard or nearly impossible to coach your 10/11-year-olds to run an option offense?
 Yes, it is.
 That is why we recommend keeping your package small.
+Option style football drills should be a part of your practice as well.
 Your job as the coach is to make the defense account for all of the options.
 That does not mean that your players actually have those options.
 What looks like a dive option might actually be quarterback load or a predetermined fullback dive like you see in this drawing.

 The Split Backs formation is a tried and true youth football staple and for good reason.
 Once again, it is not unusual to have two talented running backs on a youth football team.
 It is also not unusual for both of them to be small and lack blocking skills.
 Well, if you can’t block them…deceive them.